1. Concepts

 These features make it easier to stay on top of your usage and avoid interruptions.

-You also have the ability to configure invoicing for your Org, allowing you to manage billing more effectively.
-You can set up billing details, and view past invoices.
+You can also set up invoicing for your Org, manage billing details, and view past invoices.

 Usage